Bitten by stray dogs, Mumbai legislator struggles to find anti-rabies drug

-Mahadev Jankar, a member of legislative council, says his workers scoured the entire city to find the drug, since the clinic he went to didn’t have it; he was bitten by stray dogs outside his Goregaon (East) residence on Thursday
+Mahadev Jankar, a member of legislative council, says his workers scoured the entire city to find drug, since clinic he went to didn’t have it; he was bitten by dogs outside his Goregaon home

 A Legislator realised what the common man has to go through in times of emergencies, when he was bitten by stray dogs and his aides were unable to find anti-rabies drug in the city.
 It was only when a host of his workers spread out over the city that a primary dose was found but the leader now requires a more powerful drug, which has to be imported from the USA.